 Documentation of catches (Q4)

 Even though data collection has greatly improved, there are still many uncertainties about the real magnitude of unwanted catch in the various fisheries.
 This adds to the uncertainty of the stock abundance as assessed by science.
-The obligation to accurately record all catches will most certainly reduce the differences and perceived discrepancies between the assessed stock abundance and the real abundance on the fishing grounds.
-A shift to monitoring and control at sea, however, may increase the risk of misreporting.
+All other things being equal, he obligation to accurately record total catches(subject to a 50KG per species minimum) should help to reduce the differences and perceived discrepancies between the assessed stock abundance and the real abundance on the fishing grounds.
+There is a risk however, that the shift to monitoring and control at sea implied by the landing obligation, , and given the economic incentives involved, may potentially increase misreporting of discarded catch.

-There exists a perverse incentive not to record unwanted catch, as this will be counted against quota and will incur additional costs relating to disposal and labour required to handle the discards.
+The landings obligation creates a perverse incentive to discard and not to record unwanted catch, as this will be counted against quota and will incur additional costs relating to disposal and labour required to handle the discards.

 The NWWAC considers that the following incentives could be used to improve the documentation of catches: